Corning Museum of Glass: Growth and renovations

+Karol Wight has been the executive director of the museum since 2011, and its president since 2015.

+In October, 2024, the museum officially opened a $55.3 million expansion of The Studio from 24,000 sqft to 60,000 sqft.
+The expansion provides space for artists and students for short and long-term residency.
+The Residency Center also hosts the Glassmaking Institute, which offers a two-year program.

 1972 flood

-In June 1972, the museum was severely damaged following Hurricane Agnes.
+In June 1972, Hurricane Agnes severely damaged the museum.
 A case holding 600 rare books was tipped over, and the books were covered by mud and shards of glass panes.
-Half of the entire Library collection was damaged in the flood.
-According to Martin and Edwards, 528 of the museum's 13,000 objects had sustained damage.
+Half of the entire library collection was damaged in the flood, and according to Martin and Edwards, 528 of the museum's 13,000 objects had sustained damage.

 During the extensive recovery efforts, the library occupied an abandoned Acme grocery store across the street from the museum.
-Altogether, staff and volunteers dried, cleaned, and restored over 7,000 water-logged, frozen books over the next two years.
+Altogether, staff and volunteers dried, cleaned, and restored over 7,000 water-logged and frozen books over the next two years.
 The rare books were sent to Carolyn Price Horton, a leading restoration expert, who disassembled, washed, deacidified, and rebound them.
 On August 1, 1972, the museum reopened with restoration work still underway.

 The Glass Collection

 Galleries

-The museum's collection of contemporary artworks includes pieces by significant artists such as Klaus Moje, Karen LaMonte, Dale Chihuly, Libenský / Brychtová, Ginny Ruffner and Josiah McElheny.
-The galleries include: Glass in Nature, Origins of Glassmaking, Glass of the Romans, Glass in the Islamic World, Early Northern European Glass, The Rise of Venetian Glassmaking, Glass in 17th-19th Century Europe, 19th Century European Glass, Asian Glass, Glass in America, Corning: From Farm Town to “Crystal City,” Paperweights of the World and Modern Glass.
+The museum's collection of contemporary artworks includes pieces by significant artists such as Lino Tagliapietra, Dante Marioni, Klaus Moje, Karen LaMonte, Dale Chihuly, Libenský / Brychtová, Ginny Ruffner and Josiah McElheny.
+The galleries include: Glass in Nature, Origins of Glassmaking, Glass of the Romans, Glass in the Islamic World, Early Northern European Glass, The Rise of Venetian Glassmaking, Glass in 17th–19th Century Europe, 19th Century European Glass, Asian Glass, Glass in America, Corning: From Farm Town to "Crystal City", Paperweights of the World and Modern Glass.

 In addition to these galleries, there is the Jerome and Lucille Strauss Study Gallery, Frederick Carder Gallery, Ben W. Heineman Sr. Gallery of Contemporary Glass, and the Contemporary Glass Gallery.

-The museum's Ben W. Heineman Sr. Gallery of Contemporary Glass focuses on vessels, objects, sculptures, and installations made by international artists from 1975 to 2010.
+The museum's Ben W. Heineman Sr. Family Gallery of Contemporary Glass focuses on vessels, objects, sculptures, and installations made by international artists from 1975 to 2010.
 The purpose of the gallery is to show the different ways in which glass is used in art, craft, and design.
 The gallery is named for the Ben W. Heineman Sr. family, who donated a major collection of contemporary glass to the museum in 2005.

 Exhibitions

-The Corning Museum of Glass offers exhibitions year-round.
+The CMOG offers exhibitions year-round.
 Past exhibitions have included: Medieval Glass for Popes, Princes and Peasants, East Meets West: Cross-Cultural Influences in Glassmaking in the 18th and 19th Centuries and Mirror to Discovery: The 200-Inch Disk and the Hale Reflecting Telescope at Palomar.
 Several special exhibitions are offered at the museum and the Rakow Research Library each year, from shows focused on specific artists to major exhibitions on important topics in glass and glass history.